Laggrif/cs-341-project/milestone/milestone.md

 	Furthermore, there was a change of plans in terms of the features, as 'Wave Simulation' was subtituted by 'Bezier Curves' and 'Posterization', so the work from Week 2 was also impacted.
+	It also turned out some features like terrain generation are more challenging than expected, which lead to some delay but should no be a major issue.

 2. Present the work plan for the remaining time.